 A winner of the Knight Cities Challenge, the Urban Consulate launched in 2016 as a network of parlors for urban exchange.
 Since then, we've hosted over 150 conversations in Detroit, Philadelphia & New Orleans to bring people together & share ideas for better cities.
-What's next?
+What are we about?
 Read on below—

-After a two-year pilot, we are looking for the right partners to grow.
+After a two-year pilot, we are ready to grow.
 We've tested the idea, we've seen what works & what doesn't, and we're excited to connect even more people who love cities and want to improve the places they live.
 Interested in hosting a Consulate space or event in your city?
 Here's what you need to know—

 1. Who We Are

 We are people who are passionate about cities.
 Not just the physical city—the social & civic life of a community, too.
 We don't believe you can talk about cities without addressing racial, class & gender equity.
 It's in everything we do.

 By amplifying voices & ideas, and promoting a culture of learning, we create more informed & engaged communities— and a greater sense of belonging & connection, too.

 2. What We Do

 We host all kinds of programs for city dwellers & travelers.